 - 28.1 The following costs may be charged to the respective Sub-Fund: - (a) The Management Company receives a fee from the respective Sub-Fund.
 The amount of the remuneration (including, if applicable, the specification of a maximum amount and any minimum or basic remuneration) as well as the modalities for calculation and payment with regard to the individual Sub-Funds are mentioned in the Prospectus.
-This fee is subject to value added tax as applicable.
+The Depositary fee does not include any value-added taxes.